pushpad/pushpad-java/README.md

 notification.ttl = 604800;
 // optional, prevent Chrome on desktop from automatically closing the notification after a few seconds notification.requireInteraction = true;
+// optional, enable this option if you want a mute notification without any sound notification.silent = false;
 // optional, enable this option only for time-sensitive alerts (e.g. incoming phone call) notification.urgent = false;
 // optional, a string that is passed as an argument to action button callbacks